How Connected Products Deflect 80% of Support Tickets

 Step 3 — Link Everything via QR

-Consider multiple QR codes for multiple contexts: an unboxing QR that opens the setup flow, a maintenance QR near the filter or service panel, a warranty QR on the purchase receipt.
-Context-aware routing based on scan location reduces friction further.
+Every physical touchpoint — packaging, product label, manual, warranty card, product surface — should carry a QR code routing to the connected-product experience.
+The scan is the entry point for the entire support layer.
+Consider multiple QR codes for multiple contexts: an unboxing QR that opens the setup flow, a maintenance QR near the service panel, a warranty QR on the purchase receipt.
+Context-aware routing based on scan location reduces friction at each touchpoint.
+A customer scanning the service panel should land directly on the troubleshooting flow for that component, not the product homepage.
+Precision routing is what separates a connected-product experience from a glorified URL shortener.

 Step 4 — Instrument and Measure